kylewlacy/padrino-relative/README.md

 Padrino-Relative
 ===============
 This is a simple gem, extracted from [this pull request](https://github.com/padrino/padrino-framework/pull/955).
-It monkey patches some Padrino class to work, so there's no need for some `helper` or `register` method call.
-Having `helper` or `register` support would be nice, though.
-Nicer than simply monkey patching Padrino, anyway.
+Uses `register`, so you can easily toggle it on a per-app basis.
+Nice and simple.

 Installation
 -----
-Just add the following to your `Gemfile`:
+Add the following to your `Gemfile`:

     gem 'padrino-relative'

-Then just `bundle install`.
+`bundle install`, and add the following to your `app/app.rb` file:

+    register Padrino::Relative

 Done.

 Usage
 -----
 Try this without the gem installed:

-    MyApp.controllers :users do
+    MyApp.controller :users do
         get :sign_up, '/sign_up' do
             'sign up page'
         end